R-Gaurav/col786/README.md

----
-tags: neuroimaging
----

-This blog details out the assignment details of COL 786: Advanced Functional Brain Imaging course.
+This dir contains the assignment details of COL 786: Advanced Functional Brain Imaging course.

 The course consisted of 6 assignments, namely: